World Dream Bank

-- Scathing graphic novel by Nic Kelman writing as Android 0: alternating chapters of Zach/Android 0's field guide to passing, with his personal misadventures--activated suddenly in Vegas, seeking his creator, finding a friend or maybe lover, outgrowing his creator.
+- A scathing graphic novel by Nic Kelman writing as Android 0: alternating chapters of Zach/Android 0's field guide to passing, with his personal misadventures--activated suddenly in Vegas, seeking his creator, finding a friend or maybe lover, outgrowing his creator.
 The field-guide sections are more interesting to me--funnier, even.
 A few clear errors and falsehoods in the charts, but some plausible explanations for neurotypical craziness that hadn't occurred to me.
-Kelman emphasizes drives to belong and puff up status, and those are no surprise... but also laziness/shoddiness and a selfishness born of ignorance, due partly to limited intellect, but partly sensory limits I don't entirely share either.
+Kelman emphasizes their obsessions to belong and puff up status, and those are no surprise... but also laziness/shoddiness and a selfishness born of ignorance, due partly to limited intellect, but partly to sensory limits I don't entirely share either.

 - + Larson, Reif: The Collected Works of T.S.
 Spivet